Conservation Refurbishment | Mercers | Architects for Tufnell Park

 With clever engineering, a full height basement was introduced which added an entire new floor to the house.
 A low-engineered foundation solution avoided the need for costly underpinning.
 As such the original footing so remains untouched and avoids raising the concerns of the neighbours.
 The extra basement floor area provided a perfect playroom for the children.
 Natural light to the basement was provided by new two new oval windows inserted into the building fabric.
 Dedicated plant rooms and building services are also accommodated in the basement.

-The proposed reconfiguration involved relocating the master bedroom to the front of the house.
+The proposed conservation refurbishment involved relocating the master bedroom to the front of the house.
 One of the walls of the new master bedroom conceals a secret door, which pivots to reveal an ensuite shower room.
 The children’s bedroom, on the same floor, is separated from the master bedroom by a walk-in dressing room and a dedicated laundry room.
 Providing the laundry room on the first-floor landing, nearer the bedrooms, makes the task of gathering a little bit easier.